 Our District has developed a Wellness Policy that is focused on improving the health of students.
-The policy was developed by the health and wellness advisory council that includes teachers, parents, administrators, and the district nurse.
+The policy was developed by the Health and Wellness Advisory Council, which includes teachers, parents, administrators, and the district nurse.

 Sharing the Message of Wellness

-One of our goals is to share the message of nutrition and wellness via our department's Web site that emphasizes the importance of nutrition AND fitness.
-Our site provides information on the nutrition and fitness for teachers, parents, and students, as well as, a variety of learning tools.
+One of our goals is to share the message of nutrition and wellness via our department's website, which emphasizes the importance of nutrition AND fitness.
+Our site provides information on nutrition and fitness for teachers, parents, and students, as well as, a variety of learning tools.

 Balance is essential for any Wellness Policy.
 Key areas include: